SmithLabBio/lugh_tutorial/README.md

 ```bash
 ssh-keygen
 ```
 It is not necessary to enter a passphrase.
-If key already exists type "n" and skip this command.
+If you receive a message stating that key already exists type `n` and skip this command.

 #### Copy SSH Keys to remote computer
 ```bash